 Attaching them to the sides of your pack requires that you have compression straps or shock cord loops running along the front edge and back edge of the sides of your pack, so you can slip your snowshoes under them.
 Unfortunately a lot of the packs produced by Osprey, Gregory, or Deuter, don’t provide these attachment points, unless you buy one of their heavier high end packs.

 The reason I don’t recommend hanging snowshoes off the back of your pack is that they will pull you off balance and will feel a lot heavier.
 However you can get away with using a shovel pocket on packs that have them, if the main compartment of your pack is not full.
-I did this for years with the predecessor of the REI Flash 50.
-It wasn’t elegant, but it worked.

 Most Popular Searches